 The more the Cyber threat landscape changes and diversifies, the more it holds the same.
 Still, in today’s date, there are some old tactics in the playbook of hackers that remain successful and most prevalent.
 In the year 2018, the wide majority of data leakage incidents were attempted by Cybercriminals external on the aimed enterprise.
 Unfortunately, major of these attacks were successfully attempted usually by activities performed by an internal business employee.
-Whether it be an unintentional mistake, a sudden accident, or clearly being mousetrapped by an attractive kind of proposal, human beings continue to fall as a victim of phishing attacks.
-Through this post, we want to aware readers why hackers are still getting successful outcomes whenever they attempt phishing attack over the targeted company.
+Whether it be an unintentional mistake, a sudden accident, or clearly being mousetrapped by an attractive kind of proposal, human beings continue to fall victim to phishing attacks.
+Through this post, we want to aware readers of why hackers are still getting successful outcomes whenever they attempt phishing attacks on the targeted company.
 After this, one is going to read measures of preventing phishing attacks, which are not just to read but to implement as well!

 Are Human Beings Major Cause for Phishing Attacks?

 With the growth in the awareness about information security, business officials continue – albeit unknowingly – helping internet criminals to enter into the targeted systems.
 It is hard to accept but, it is a bitter truth that ‘humans are still the weakest link for each and every enterprise’s security architecture.’
 As per the report given by Verizon data breach investigations 2018, the popular cause for the entire data breach incident was ‘accessing of stolen account credentials.’
 Stolen passwords or compromised accounts data were blamed for 81% of attacking-associated data exposures in another latest company-wise Cybercrime survey.
 Another shocking fact in the same report was that these used credentials were collected via phishing attacks, or in situations where end-users downloaded different malware on their PC, unintentionally when they visited fraudulent websites.